xipkit/xip-facebook/README.md

   <<: *default
 ```

-As with all Stealth integrations, integrations can be specified by environment.
+As with all Xip components, components can be specified by environment.
 You'll want to replace `FACEBOOK_VERIFY_TOKEN` and `FACEBOOK_ACCESS_TOKEN` with your respective keys from your Facebook page.

 You may also specify a Facebook Graph API version by setting the ENV var `FACEBOOK_API_VERSION` to API version your bot has been cofnigured to use.
 If none is specified, this driver will currently default to version `3.2`.